Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-pet-management-software-benefits-and-roi.md

 **2. Online Pet Profiles.** An online pet profile allows residents to create and manage an online profile for their pets, including photos, descriptions, and more information, such as breed, weight, and age.
 This can help residents and property managers [keep track of the pets in the building](https://landlordtech.com/resources/new-pet-mapping-tool-feature-added-to-pet-management-platform-ourpetpolicy), which helps monitor compliance and provides easy access to pet-related resources.

 **3. Resident Communication Tools.** These tools allow property managers to create a centralized communication platform for everyone to communicate about problems and needs for pet-related issues.
 A fast and efficient communication system allows them to address concerns fast and effectively, which improves resident satisfaction and helps to mitigate risk.

-Other factors to consider and compare when selecting the appropriate pet management software are **cost**, **ease of use**, and **customer support**.
-You want a solution that fits your budget, is easy to use and understand and offers strong customer support if you run into any problems.

 Finally, you can customize most pet management software to the specific needs of different properties.
 Look into each one to be sure it has the features you need.